Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Top 3 Binding power

-WCHR argues that its advantage relies on ‘smooth introduction Court without Treaty Amendments’, as there will be a NEW treaty for WCHR.
-Australian government used to contend that it doesn’t accept HRC’s view on Australia’s violation against ICCPR 9 because no ‘legislative history’ indicates the original intent within ICCPR including the emphasize on the compliance with ‘international law’, so the OLD treaty doesn’t have binding power over Australia’s conduct.
-It is easy to imagine the difficulty to create and ratify a NEW treaty.
-ICCPR was luckily signed before Cold War started.
+WCHR argues that its advantage relies on ‘smooth introduction Court without Treaty Amendments’, as there will be a new treaty for WCHR.
+The Australian government used to contend that it doesn’t accept HRC’s view on Australia’s violation against ICCPR 9 because no ‘legislative history’ indicates the original intent within ICCPR including the emphasize on the compliance with ‘international law’, so the old treaty doesn’t have binding power over Australia’s conduct.
+It is easy to imagine the difficulty to create and ratify a new treaty.
+ICCPR was luckily signed before the Cold War started.

-In current global political landscape where the Cold War 2.0 is emerging just as the globalization almost went bankruptcy, in the meantime the reputation of UN is also under scrutiny; it would be very hard to assemble States to unite again under a NEW treaty as the concept of Sovereignty will be placed as priority.
+In the current global political landscape where Cold War 2.0 is emerging just as globalization almost went bankruptcy, and the reputation of the UN is also under scrutiny; it would be very hard to assemble States to unite again under a new treaty as the concept of Sovereignty will be placed as priority.

-On the basis of the above arguments, both current UNHR system and future WCHR represent a shared concern over the implementing issue within HR system worldwide.
+Based on the above arguments, both the current UNHR system and future WCHR represent a shared concern over the implementation issue within the worldwide HR system.
 This uncovers some much more fundamental frustrations probably out of the scope of legal discussion.
 I am personally against the proposal of WCHR, mainly due to its shortage of feasibility, and ‘in a nutshell, a culture of human rights needs to be nurtured at all levels’.[20]
-This also holds true in the case of Australia’s contentious immigration issue in both national and international perspective.
+This also holds true in the case of Australia’s contentious immigration issue from both national and international perspective.

 Australia in the Perspective of WCHR

 Immigration detention has long been the focal point of debate.
-As a party to the core treaty ICCPR, Australia also has the non-refoulement obligations as to Human Rights.
+As a party to the core treaty ICCPR, Australia also has the non-refoulement obligations regarding Human Rights.
 This is the dilemma of Australia’s migration detention.

 Art 9 of ICCPR and Australia’s Immigration Detention